Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 > Note: although it is impossible to create a value of type $\Nothing$ directly, there may be situations where performing overload resolution on such value is necessary; for example, it may occur when doing safe navigation on values of type $\NothingQ$.

-During applicability checking, the following conversion marks are recorded for every candidate:
+During applicability checking, the following *resolution marks* are recorded for every candidate:

+- a *callable-reference adaptation mark*, if a callable-reference argument uses [default or arity adaptation][Callable-reference adaptations];
 - a *SAM conversion mark*, if an argument uses [SAM conversion][SAM conversion];
 - a *function-type conversion mark*, if an argument uses [suspend conversion][Suspending function type conversions] or [Unit conversion][Unit-returning function type conversions].

-A candidate may have both marks, including when several conversions are [composed][Conversion composition] for the same argument.
+A candidate may have several marks, including when several conversions are [composed][Conversion composition] for the same argument or when a callable-reference adaptation is used together with a conversion.

 ### Choosing the most specific candidate from the overload candidate set